wix/stylable/site/docs/getting-started/react-integration.md

 ```

 This generates and add the props needed to define the root element for styling:
-* Mark component root by setting the root target `className` on the root element.
+* Mark component root by setting the root target `className`
 * Set component states using `data-*` attributes
 * Append `className` override from component props to the root `className`
-* Custom or overriden component states are added from external `data-*` props.
+* Custom or overriden component states are added from external `data-*` props

 > Note:
 > We recommend passing the props `className` and `data-*` in order to enable external styling.
 To make the component more stylable, we believe it is best to also merge the `style` prop.